NTB45/Kanon-Windows11-Guide/README.md

 ## Installing Ubuntu

-Once WSL is enabled, you can install Ubuntu from the Microsoft Store.
+Once WSL is enabled, you can install Linux distros from the Microsoft Store.

 I recommend Debian if all you are going to use WSL for is RLVM because it is the easiest to configure.